opensearch-project/project-website/_posts/2024-04-30-A-comprehensive-guide-to-setup-and-connect-self-managed-dashboards-with-Amazon-OpenSearch-domain.md

 ```
 8. After restarting the container, you can access the self-managed Dashboards instance by hitting the EC2 endpoint with port `5601`.
 By doing so, you can view and interact with all the saved objects in accordance with the FGAC settings and SAML authentication.
 > [!CAUTION]
-> If the endpoint is transitioned to self-managed dashboards and the customer intends to revert to the managed service dashboards endpoint, they must repeat the same procedure, which involves changing the kibana_url in the security configuration file back to the managed service dashboards endpoint.
-Until this change is made, the managed service dashboards endpoint will remain inaccessible.
+> If the endpoint is transitioned to self-managed Dashboards and the user intends to revert to the managed service Dashboards endpoint, they must repeat the same procedure, which involves changing the kibana_url in the security configuration file back to the managed service Dashboards endpoint.
+Until this change is made, the managed service Dashboards endpoint will remain inaccessible.

 > [!NOTE]
 > When using docker in EC2 instance, the self-managed dashboards cannot be accessed over the internet.
 It is only accessible within the same VPC.